edison9888/BLKTableViewController/README.md

 BLKTableViewController
 ======================
-A simple bur reuseable ViewController with RefreshHeader and LoadMoreFooter.
+A simple bur reusable ViewController with RefreshHeader and LoadMoreFooter.